santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```
 Both models have been trained with huge amounts of data and use human feedback and reward models to rank the best responses.

+ChatGPT is based on a deep learning model called GPT-3, which is trained on a large dataset of conversations.

 https://www.esafety.gov.au/key-topics/esafety-guide/chatgpt-and-gpt-4
 ```